 Conduct an open discussion about the proposed language for Phase I for each license type shown in Attachments A-1 through A-4.
-Direct staff to make any discussed changes and any nonsubstantive changes to the language, and to bring to the Board for consideration as a legislative proposal.
+Direct staff to make any discussed changes and any nonsubstantive changes to the language, and to pursue as a legislative proposal.